Gorgeous Color Without Common Ingredients? #nailedit

 - It’s not possible to make nail polish without chemicals.
 There is no such thing as chemical-free nail polish.
 Period.
 One ingredient that is often in question is Benzophenone.
 AILA Cosmetics products do NOT contain Benzophenone.
 AILA Cosmetics products do contain Benzophenone-1 (which is completely different from Benzophenone).
 Additionally, per the Cosmetic Ingredient Review (CIR) Expert Panel: “The CIR Expert Panel evaluated the scientific data and concluded that Benzophenone-1, -3, -4, -5, -9 and -11 were safe for use in cosmetics and personal care products.
 In 2002, the CIR Expert Panel considered available new data on these Benzophenone ingredients and reaffirmed the above conclusion.”
 Our products do not contain the eight toxic ingredients listed above.

 - We have never – and will never – claim to be chemical-free.
-In addition to being compliant with every beauty industry federal regulation, we have also taken stringent measures to ensure our products' chemical construction is over-and-above federal regulation requirements (hence our 8-free classification).
+In addition to being compliant with every beauty industry federal regulation, we have also taken stringent measures to ensure our products' chemical construction is over-and-above federal regulation requirements.
 This means we have set a standard for AILA that offers you a healthier alternative to traditional nail lacquers, while still providing beauty and function.

 - While we do not currently have a children’s collection, as a Mom, I am perfectly comfortable with my children wearing our products.
 Of course, whether or not parents choose to use AILA nail lacquers on their children's nails is solely per the discretion of the parents.

 We are so grateful to you for your trust and support as we soldier on in our effort to provide you with healthier products that are still beautiful and functional.